RazoomGD/geode-object-groups/Configuring Object Groups v2.md

 - select one or more objects in editor
 - press `New Object` button

-New objects will be added to the beginning of the opened page.
+If there is a focused button in the opened page new objects will be added starting from its position.
+Otherwise they will be added to the beginning of the opened page.

 ![alt text](<assets/Configuring Object Groups v2/1743460416535_image.png>)